t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

 ## Nimble out-of-band authentication for EAP (EAP-NOOB)

-EAP-NOOB {{RFC9140}} defines an EAP method where the authentication is based on a user-assisted out-of-band (OOB) channel between the server and peer.
+Extensible Authentication Protocol (EAP) framework provides support for multiple authentication methods.
+EAP-NOOB {{RFC9140}} defines an EAP method where the authentication is based on a user-assisted out-of-band (OOB) channel between the IoT device (peer in EAP terminology) and the server.
 It is intended as a generic bootstrapping solution for IoT devices which have no pre-configured authentication credentials and which are not yet registered on the authentication server.

+The authentication server where the IoT device is registered once EAP-NOOB is completed may belong to the manufacturer or the local network where the device is being deployed.
+EAP-NOOB uses the flexibility of the Authentication, Authorization, and Accounting (AAA) {{RFC2904}} architecture to allow routing of EAP-NOOB sessions to a specific authentication server.

-This method claims to be more generic than most ad-hoc bootstrapping solutions in that it supports many types of OOB channels.
-The exact in-band messages and OOB message contents are specified and not the OOB channel details.
-EAP-NOOB also supports IoT devices with only output (e.g. display) or only input (e.g. camera).
-It makes combined use of both secrecy and integrity of the OOB channel for more robust security than the ad-hoc solutions.
+EAP-NOOB claims to be more generic than most ad-hoc bootstrapping solutions in that it supports many types of OOB channels and supports IoT devices with only output (e.g. display) or only input (e.g. camera).

 EAP-NOOB has the following characteristics:

-  * Terms: Bootstrapping, configuration, registration.
-  * Players: Administrator, Authenticator, Client, Device, Manufacturer, Owner, Peer, Server, User
+  * **Terms**: EAP-NOOB specification uses the term *bootstrapping* for the entire processes involved during the initial security setup of the device.
+EAP-NOOB does not distinguish between the as both are . configuration, registration.
+  * **Players**: Device owner or user is responsible for completing the .
+A local network administrator.
-  * Initial beliefs assumed in the device: The device does not have to have pre-installed credentials as in other EAP methods.
+  * **Initial beliefs assumed in the device**: EAP-NOOB does not require devices to have any pre-installed credentials.
-  * Processes: This EAP exchange is encompassed by Initial Exchange, OOB step, Completion Exchange and Waiting Exchange.
+  * **Processes**: The IoT device performs network discovery and one or more OOB outputs maybe generated.
+The user is expected EAP exchange is encompassed by Initial Exchange, OOB step, Completion Exchange and Waiting Exchange.
-  * Beliefs imparted to the device after protocol execution: After EAP-NOOB is run, the device is able to trust the EAP server and the EAP authenticator by extension.
+  * **Beliefs imparted to the device after protocol execution**: After EAP-NOOB botstrapping process is complete, the device and server establish a long-term secret which can renewed without further user involvement.
+As a side-effect, the device also obtains network and Internet connectivity via the authenticator.

 ## LPWAN {#lpwan}